 Whether it is due to weather, a scheduled absence, emergency or illness— online collaboration and productivity tools provide continuity.
 University Technology Services (UTS) provides IT tools and services to support your work on or off campus.

-UTS is also in the process of enhancing wireless internet access around campus, including outdoor spaces to support distanced collaboration.
+UTS and Facility Services have enhanced wireless internet access around campus, including outdoor spaces to support distanced collaboration.

 Resources to support supervisor decision-making and leadership of teams as McMaster transitions back to campus.